psg-mit/marshall/ARTIFACT.md

     * [TODO] VM
     * [TODO] Source code

-- The VM is already fully configured.
-If you choose the source, you should install rlwrap and MPFR.
+- [TODO: version numbers for rlwrap, MPFR, and OPAM] The VM is already fully configured.
+If you choose the source, you should install rlwrap and MPFR, in addition to OPAM.

 ### What to evaluate